• English

 • How does your school or district partner with community members to make decisions about priorities and goals?

-• Brainstorm and Categorize Root Causes: Based on your own understanding of the equity challenge, brainstorm as many causes as you can that might be contributing to the challenge and categorize the causes (if you’ve already generated a fishbone diagram, use the categories of causes from the diagram).
+• Brainstorm possible causes: Based on your own understanding of the equity challenge, brainstorm as many causes as you can that might be contributing to the challenge and categorize the causes (if you’ve already generated a fishbone diagram, use the categories of causes from the diagram).

 Resources to Explore